pterodactyl/panel/README.md

 ## License
 ```
-Copyright (c) 2015 Pterodactyl Software & Design (Dane Everitt)
+Copyright (c) 2015 - 2016 Dane Everitt <dane@daneeveritt.com>

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
-GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
-along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.
 ```

 ### Additional License Information
-Some Javascript and CSS used within the panel is licensed under a `MIT`, `Apache 2.0`, or `GPL` license.
+Some Javascript and CSS used within the panel is licensed under a `MIT` or `Apache 2.0`.
 Please check their respective header files for more information.

 Some images used within Pterodactyl are Copyright (c) their respective owners.